-''' Let \mathbf{p} = "Wally eats Powdermilk biscuits"

-Let \mathbf{q} = "Evelyn makes them"

-Then, intuitively, \neg \mathbf{q} \rightarrow \neg \mathbf{p} which is equivalent to \mathbf{p} \rightarrow \mathbf{q} '''
+Let p = "Wally eats Powdermilk biscuits"Let q = "Evelyn makes them"Then, intuitively, $\neg q \rightarrow \neg p$ which is equivalent to $p \rightarrow q$ b.
+You will get an A if your score is above 90.

-b.
-You can login CS lab computer if you have a CS account.

-''' Let p = "You can login CS lab computer"

-Let q = "You have a CS account"

-Then (4b) is represented as q \rightarrow p '''

-Intuitively, this is actually an "iff" condition, so our English language characterization of the situation is not adequate.
-Assuming the literal reading of the sentence is the intended one, the policy allows login also in situations other than having a CS account (e.g., having an Engineering account)
+Let p = "You will get an A" Let q = "Your score is above 90" Then (4b) is represented as $q \rightarrow p$ Intuitively, this is actually an "iff" condition, so our English language characterization of the situation is not adequate.
+Assuming the literal reading of the sentence is the intended one, the grading policy allows A's also in situations other than scoring more than 90 (e.g., having done some extra credit work)